Here’s a fun challenge for you: list the top five hottest social media channels.

 The last thing you want to do is measure every metric that is available to you.
 Because you can’t possibly pay attention to all of them, and the worst part is, some proxy metrics may mislead your decisions.

-Good metrics often tell you if you’re achieving your goal and helps you improve your performance.
+Good metrics often tell you if you’re achieving your goal and help you improve your performance.
 For ecommerce advertising, a good indicator for your campaign’s success is:

 - Return on ad spend (ROAS): tells you if you’re bringing more revenue than what you’re spending on ads.